MiguelAAP90/MiguelAAP90/README.md

 - 👋 Hi, I’m @MiguelAAP90

-Actively looking to change profession from a 10 years carrier as Chef to the Data World, I know it’s a big change but can’t you blame me?
-In times of technology, Data is a Big player.
+Experiences with data manipulation with the use of the existing tools and methods to solve problems and analyse collected data to make better decisions.

-I’ve been preparing myself for the last 3 years taking a Diploma in Predictive Data Analytics and online courses in SQL, Python and Excel Advanced.
+I’ve been preparing myself for the last 4 years taking different certificated courses such as Predictive Data Analytics, SQL, Python and Excel Advanced.

-I am currently in my first year of a Computer science online degree and learning programming in my spare time at FreeCodeCamp.
+I enjoy working with database queries, collecting data, visualization and reports with tools such as Excel, Tableau, SQL and R

+I seek challenging opportunities regarding Data Analysis, Data Engineering, ETL, BI, Data Quality, where I can learn new skills, improve the current ones and exposure to Sr levels.

 - 👀 I’m interested in ...